FluffyRudy/sine-animation/README.md

 ### Dependencies

 - Ensure you have python3.x installed in your device.
 The required dependencies are listed in `requirements.txt`.
-- If you use linux/mac make sure you create virtual environment or else you may get error, then run bash command below.
+- If you use linux/mac make sure you create virtual environment or else you may get error

 To install the dependencies, run: